jamalmteri/-alx-low_level_programming/0x0E-structures_typedef/README.md

-today wi well lerning about char stucture and complation
+today wi well lerning about char stucture and complation and today